[Photo credit: Danny Lyon]

 In reaction to the Garden City [a response of 19th century London as evil and in direct war with nature, to move people away from cities and repopulate the country] from planners like Ebenezer Howard to Le Corbusier's "Radial City" [a combination of the Garden City and building upwards, by keeping people off the street and inline with Garden City ideas to keep them in the park], Jacobs is able to compile arguments against the rise of the "Decentrists", whose "primary use of regional planning was to decentralize cities, thin and disperse the population and enterprise to smaller roles over more space".
 These physical utopias tended to shift towards social utopias, as these city plans were conceived as problem solvers to the metropolis, by abandoning them all-together.
 As Jacobs figures the ideas within these movements are bridging on the authoritative, especially when looking at the role of the street as "bad", her argument shifts to looking at street for a starting point to investigate the need for the city to work for the pedestrian to help showcase an urban place as multifaceted and full of cultural life .

 In parental views of city planning, Robert Fishman writes that the master builder Robert Moses was bound to appropriate only what he wanted.
 Even though Jacobs and Moses couldn't be more polar, Jacobs still recognized for all his faults he was still someone who "got things done".
 To sustain Moses, it required an audience to believe that Moses was needed to save and sustain 20th century cities.
-His radical ideas on running a highway through Washington Square Park in New York City were to fall under Lewis Mumford's criticism of "civic vandalism", although Moses pushed onwards believing that these ideas could be completely inline post-National Housing Act of 1949 which heavily concentrated on slum clearance and riding with Le Corbusier's view that
+His radical ideas on running a highway through Washington Square Park in New York City were to fall under Lewis Mumford's criticism of "civic vandalism", although Moses pushed onwards believing that these ideas could be completely inline post-National Housing Act of 1949 which heavily concentrated on slum clearance and riding with Le Corbusier's view that "the city that achieves speed achieves success".

 [1811 approved Commissioner grid of New York City]

 Although the Washington Square Park debate was won and no highway was to bisect its space, the events ignited the conversation for the national debate of urbanism in America.
 This same language is important today in 2011, especially with the push for the green movement over the past decade.
 The fight for the reuse of buildings and spaces to the petition of stopping the demolishments of entire neighborhoods can be viewed throughout the entire country.
 Two separate blogs in particular look at grassroots preservation efforts in cities like St. Louis and Buffalo.
 The recontextualization efforts to bring new ideas to existing things, echoes Jacobs' fight for restoration over clearance.
-A neighborhood and city can always have its values built upon, in that
+A neighborhood and city can always have its values built upon, in that I would state that Jacobs' argument is similar to Moses' which is that "cities must be rebuilt, not abandoned", but instead her focus is not to "rebuild" but to "repurpose and reuse".
+As slum clearance, foreclosure and abandonment is occurring at rapid pace nationally, it has never been more poignant to look at cities for the needs of people.

 Friday, February 11, 2011